-How to write specific examples in IELTS essays.
+How to write examples in IELTS essay body paragraphs.

 They do not have to be real but they must look plausible.
 This is different from an essay you would write at University where you need true factual information and citations.
 IELTS essays are not the same as University essays.